Join the Hospice and Life Size Models in climbing the highest mountain in South Wales and become a Hospice Trooper!

 The Big Welsh Walk will depart from Pont y Daf, and at your leisure climb to the summit of Pen-y-Fan.
 You will have chance to admire the spectacular views, take a cheeky photo with those waiting to greet you at the top, before making your way back down the same path and returning to Pont y Daf.

-Join us, be part of an g atmosphere and earn your right to say … “I was there; I was part of the team Hospice Troopers”.
+Join us, be part of an amazing atmosphere and earn your right to say … “I was there; I was part of the team Hospice Troopers”.

 Walkers are welcome to dress up in jungle theme attire and pose for photos on-route and at the summit…This is done so at your own risk.

-If you would like to come on the adventure with us, then view the Terms and Conditions and click on the Walk this way to Register, we’d love to have you on board.
+If you would like to come on the adventure with us, then view the Terms and Conditions and click on the Im In!
+Sign Me Up!to Register, we’d love to have you on board.

 To be sure to have the best experience, we recommend you do some level of walking prior to the event.